Phala-Network/phala-blockchain/README.md

-# Substrate Parachain Template
+# Substrate Cumulus Parachain Template

-A new FRAME-based Substrate node, ready for hacking :rocket:
+A new Cumulus-based Substrate node, ready for hacking :rocket:

 ## Local Development